ninjaaron/fast-entry_points/README.rst

-If you install fastentrypoints as a module, you have the ``fastep`` executable, which will copy fastentrypoints.py into the working directory (or into a list of directories you give it as arguments).
+If you install fastentrypoints as a module, you have the ``fastep`` executable, which will copy fastentrypoints.py into the working directory (or into a list of directories you give it as arguments) and append ``include fastentrypoints.py`` to the MANIFEST.in file.
 It is available from PyPI.

 You can't really make it a proper dependency because setuptools has to